reiosantos/tembea/README.md

 ### Run the Service Using Docker

-> NOTE: Make sure no service is running on port 5000.
+> NOTE: Make sure no service is running on port 5000 and ensure there is a `.env` file with all the necessary environment variables.

 To run the application just type: `make start`